jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 and [Devin Corr-Robinett](https://www.worldcubeassociation.org/results/p.php?i=2006CORR01).
 After a few hours, we ran into the distortion that had thwarted Dan Cohen.

-{% include image.html src="dialup-stackmat/dan-cohen-signals.png" alt="Distorted iPhone signal" %}
+{% include image.html src="dialup-stackmat/1.15_iphone3gs.png" alt="Distorted signal on an iPhone 3Gs" %}

 I'm a software guy.
-This signal filled me with a combination of dread and regret that I had not attended more of Professor Boser's 8am EE42 lectures. (<<<>>>word grouping is weird) Unable to proceed without a better understanding of what was going on, we gave up.
+This signal filled me with a combination of dread and regret that I had not attended more of Professor Boser's 8am EE42 lectures.
+Unable to proceed without a better understanding of what was going on, we gave up.

-It wasn't until January 2014 that I revisted the problem.
-While distracted at work, my coworker [Eithan Shavit](http://www.eithanshavit.com/) caught me looking at pictures of stackmat signals.
+It wasn't until January 2014 that I revisited the problem.
+One day at work, my coworker
+[Eithan Shavit](http://www.eithanshavit.com/) caught me looking at pictures of stackmat signals.
 As luck would have it, Eithan studied Electrical Engineering before getting a job in software.
-He was interested in the distorted signal, and had some ideas for fixing it.
+He was interested in the distorted signal, and was able to shed some light on what was going on.

-<<< there is a change in the narration here. we go from story mode to "lecturing" mode, is there a better way to transition?>>>

 Amazingly enough, phones are designed to record human voice.
 Human speech contains a large range of frequencies, but you only need to listen to a small